yalimohammadi/yalimohammadi.github.io/_pages/research.md

 **Relative-Risk and the Assessment of School Safety in the COVID-19 Pandemic** *with Kirankumar Shiragur, Ramesh Johari, David Scheinker, Kevin Schulman, and Kristan Staudenmayer*\
-Health Management, Policy, and Innovation (2021). [\[policy brief\]](https://hmpi.org/2021/02/25/relative-risk-and-the-assessment-of-school-safety-in-the-covid-19-pandemic-schools-may-offer-students-shelter-from-the-storm-2-25/)
+Health Management, Policy, and Innovation (2021). [\[paper\]](https://hmpi.org/2021/02/25/relative-risk-and-the-assessment-of-school-safety-in-the-covid-19-pandemic-schools-may-offer-students-shelter-from-the-storm-2-25/)

 ---